 If you recognize that each one of these steps requires the schedule to coordinate for meetings, adding time on your end to think about things and review elements with your team, it is not unexpected that it can all add up.

 How can you speed up the process?

-If you require something instantly, you can always consider starting with a landing page, a basic one-page site with contact information, maybe an email subscription, and a short message.
+If you require something instantly, you can always consider starting with a landing page, a basic one-page site with contact information, an email subscription, and a short message.

-If you wish to understand how long building your website will take, you have to study everything you want precisely.
+If you wish to understand how long building your website will take, you must study everything you want precisely.
 Do not only question, “How long does it take to build a website?”
 Rather, ask, “How long does it take to build a website including an online shop, forty pages of content, a portfolio gallery, and a newsletter signup form?”